How to Make Almond Butter

 We find that it is a little less expensive to make it ourselves, but the main reason we prefer homemade almond butter is that we get to control the ingredients.

-Up to 2 weeks stored in the fridge.
+Up to 2 weeks in the fridge.

 Almond butter has more vitamins than peanut butter.
 The main difference is that almonds are nuts and peanuts are legumes.
 Some people may have an allergy to peanuts and if they are not allergic to almonds, almond butter would be a good alternative.